goforward-z/social-network-API/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub.
 This application requires Express, MongoDB, and Mongoose.
 Make sure your local device has MongoDB installed.
-Then clone git repository and run `npm install i`.
+Then clone git repository and run `npm i`.
 Once dependencies are installed run `npm start` to connect to server.

 ## Usage
 This application demonstrates the database for a social networking application.
 API routes are tested through Insomnia Core.<br>